-Halloween IAQ Foes
+Indoor Halloween Decorations and IAQ Foes

-2. Fake Spider Webs
+Fake Spider Webs

 Lighting is everything.
 It sets the stage and adds warmth to your home.
 Beautiful colors add an effortless flair to any decorative style.
 However, there is one tip that all decorative lighting enthusiasts should know.
 Decorative lights must be safety-approved as they pose an electrical hazard.
 Whether you use one strand or 100 strands, ensure that they comply with the Consumer Product Safety Commission’s standards.

-Eerie fog clouds your vision as you enter a haunted house!
+Eerie fog clouds your vision as you enter a haunted house.
 Fog machines are definitely spooky and create an exciting ambiance.
 In order to produce realistic fog, these machines use chemicals that are particularly harmful to asthma and allergy sufferers.
 Furthermore, the air pollutants these machines emit can clog your air filter.
 It’s best to avoid fog machines indoors altogether during Halloween.

-You’ll likely find that the majority of Halloween decorations are made from plastic (e.g., skeletons, spiders and headstones).
-During the manufacturing process, these items accumulate a number of dangerous chemicals.
-As you unpackage new items, they can release those chemicals or VOCs.
+You’ll likely find that the majority of Halloween decorations are made from plastic (skeletons, spiders, headstones and more).
+During the manufacturing process, these items can accumulate dangerous chemicals.
+As you unpackage new items, they release those chemicals or VOCs.
 This is a process known as off-gassing.

 Spooktacular Halloween HVAC Tips

-1. Make Sure to Not Block HVAC Vents
+1. Make Sure To Not Block HVAC Vents

-While we understand the temptation to decorate every corner of your home … doing so could end in disaster if the decorations block registers and grilles!
+While we understand the temptation to decorate every corner of your home, doing so could end in disaster if the decorations block registers and grilles!
 The vents and ductwork in your home allow air to circulate throughout the space and aid in the heating and cooling processes.
-When these vents are blocked, the HVAC system is forced to work harder to complete these tasks.
+When these vents are blocked, the HVAC system is forced to work harder to complete these basic tasks.
 That goes for decorations, furniture and everything in between.

 2. Keep the HVAC System Clear